 Our cost of revenues primarily consists of depreciation, cost of power banks sold and other expenses directly attributable to our operations.
+Because we own the power banks under both direct operation and network partner models, and manage the operations under the same set of frameworks, technology infrastructure and other tools, cost of revenues for the two models have insignificant differences.

 Despite the challenges from the COVID-19 pandemic, we achieved rapid growth in recent periods.
-In 2019, we generated total revenues of RMB2,022.3 million (US\$297.9 million).
-Our total revenues grew from RMB1,319.0 million for the nine months ended September 30, 2019 to RMB1,883.2 million (US\$277.4 million) for the nine months ended September 30, 2020, representing a growth rate of 42.8%.
-In 2019, we generated net income of RMB166.6 million, representing a net margin of 8.2%.
-We had net income of RMB143.8 million and RMB1.1 million (US\$0.2 million) for the nine months ended September 30, 2020, respectively.
-Our adjusted net income was RMB206.6 million (US\$30.4 million) in 2019.
-Our adjusted net income was RMB159.9 million and RMB 27.9 million (US\$4.1 million) for the nine months ended September 30, 2020, respectively.
+Our total revenues grew from RMB2,022.3 million in 2019 to RMB2,809.4 million (US\$430.6 million) in 2020, representing a growth rate of 38.9%.
+We generated net income of RMB166.6 million in 2019 and RMB75.4 million (US\$11.6 million) in 2020, representing net margins of 8.2% and 2.7%, respectively.
+Our adjusted net income was RMB206.6 million and RMB112.6 million (US\$17.3 million) in 2019 and 2020, respectively.
 For discussions of adjusted net income and reconciliation of adjusted net income, see "Prospectus Summary-Summary Consolidated Financial Data-Non-GAAP Financial Measures."